-The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Fujifilm X-T20.
+The physical size and weight of the Canon 2000D and the Fujifilm X-T20 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon 2000D.
 Moreover, the X-T20 is markedly lighter (19 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the X-T20 are weather-sealed.